Should I Buy Silver as well as Gold Bullion?

 other investment options like bullion to alternate between bullish trading (keen demand) and bearish

 trading (limited demand).
 Usually prices hit a high or low point before they become too expensive to

 back or too cheap to ignore, and then the market flips.

 A Long Term Investment

-Unlike gold bullion, all silver bars and coins are taxed at a rate of 23%.
-Paying
+Unlike gold bullion, all silver bars and coins are taxed at a rate set by national governments.

-Ideally, silver investments should be kept many years, however it is believed based on recent history
+Ideally, silver investments should be kept many years, purchased with money you can afford

 can offer an effective way of diversifying an